orbifusion/SG-GE2025-Map/README.md

-Singapore General Election 2025 Results Interactive Map
+# Singapore General Election 2025 Results Interactive Map
+Hover over a constituency to view the election result (GRC or SMC name, party won and percentage of valid votes)